PowerGenome/PowerGenome/README.md

 1. Clone this repository to your local machine and navigate to the top level (PowerGenome) folder.

-2. Create a conda or micromamba environment named `powergenome` using the provided `environment.yml` file.
-If you don't already use conda, [download and install miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Conda usually fail to resolve dependencies in under a day so I highly recommend that you [install mamba](https://mamba.readthedocs.io/en/latest/installation.html#existing-conda-install) and use it instead (just sub `mamba` for `conda` below).
-Mamba installation is easy and will take less time than sitting around while conda resolves dependencies.
+2. Create a conda environment named `powergenome` using the provided `environment.yml` file.
+If you don't already use conda it is easiest to download and install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge), which will install conda with mamba in the `base` environment.
+See [this description](https://bioconda.github.io/faqs.html#what-s-the-difference-between-miniconda-miniforge-mambaforge-micromamba) for more information on the difference between different ways to install conda and mamba.
+Conda usually fail to resolve dependencies in under a day so I highly recommend that you either start with Mambaforge or [install mamba in your `base` environment](https://mamba.readthedocs.io/en/latest/installation.html#existing-conda-install) and use it instead.

 ```sh
 mamba env create -f environment.yml